Common categories of Alternative Investments include:

 - Real estate, comprising residential and commercial sectors.

-- Natural resources, like commodities, timberland, and farmland.
+- Natural resources, such as commodities, timberland, and farmland.

 - Infrastructure, which encompasses buildings, bridges, roads, etc.